shriram/gradescope-racket/README.md

 suite can, of course, have as many tests as you want.

 Once you've created your test suite, you will probably want to test it locally first.
-This requires Docker.
+This requires you to have Docker installed (but not necessarily know much about how to use it).
 See the instructions above.
 If you're skipping local testing, you can move on to deployment.

 ## Naming Tests